stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 `rack.registerContextMenu()` adds items to the module's right-click context menu — a boolean toggle (a menu line with a checkmark) or an options submenu (one entry per option, checkmark on the current selection).
 Items appear in registration order and can be used to change `config` values live instead of editing the script.

+The checkmark/selection state is read **lazily** — each time the menu is opened, the engine calls the item's `onGetValue` callback (if provided) to determine the current value.
+This means the menu always reflects the live state of the script, even if it was changed programmatically.
+If `onGetValue` is omitted, the item defaults to `false` (boolean) or `0` (options, i.e. the first option).

 JavaScript:
 ```js
 config.channel = 1;